Anson-Saju-George/GKHacks-2025/README.md

 npm run dev
 ```

-Open the app at the address Vite prints (typically http://localhost:5173).
+Open the app at the address Vite prints (typically http://localhost:5173 or http://localhost:3000).

 ## Development notes
 - The UI is componentized under `components/`.
 To add a feature, add or extend a component and update `App.tsx` to wire props/state.